humnasul/cs115notes/README.md

 - syllabus attached in repo
 - code in "class code" folder
 - practice tests + review content included in "practice for exams" folder
-- all my notes included in "cs115_notes_humna.pdf" (might not be the best notes for self-learning, but it includes all classwork)
+- all my notes included in "cs115_notes_humna.pdf" (might not be the best notes for self-learning, but it includes all classwork) clarification that there are no answers to labs, homework, tests, etc. in this repository - solely my class notes and review content